Rutuja-Salunke/Machine-Learning/Description.md

 ## Introduction:

 In the realm of healthcare, understanding and predicting health insurance costs is vital for both individuals and insurance providers.
 This project aims to develop a robust predictive model for health insurance costs using data sourced from Kaggle.
 Throughout the journey, three powerful algorithms will be employed: Linear Regression, Decision Trees, and Random Forest.
+## Problem Statement:
+To perform all data analysis steps and finally create a machine learning model which can predict the health insurance cost.

 ## Data Exploration: